4th SS Polizei Panzergrenadier Division: 1944 and Distomo massacre

 The division remained in Greece until August 1944 before being recalled to face the advancing Red Army at Belgrade.
 It again suffered heavy losses.

 While in Greece, the division committed war crimes and atrocities against the civilian population while undertaking anti-partisan operations.
 In particular they were responsible for the Kleisoura massacre and the Distomo massacre; the latter being one of the worst atrocities committed by the Waffen-SS during World War II.
 On June 10, 1944, for over two hours, troops of the division under the command of Fritz Lautenbach went door to door and massacred Greek civilians in retaliation for a Greek Resistance attack upon the unit.
 A total of 214 men, women and children were killed in Distomo, a small village near Delphi.
 According to survivors, SS men "bayoneted babies in their cribs, stabbed pregnant women, and beheaded the village priest."

 Elements of this division committed atrocities in the mountains of central Greece ("Ρούμελη") during May and June 1944 that resulted in the destruction of Sperchiada and the massacre of 28 civilians in Ipati.
 The division later participated in Operation Kreuzotter (5–31 August 1944), an attempt to eradicate Greek People's Liberation Army (ELAS) bases from the same mountains.
 The operation was a military failure, but resulted in the killing of 170 civilians and the partial or complete destruction of dozens of villages and cities.

+The division was moved to Serbia in September 1944, and was stationed outside Belgrade to defend the Danube on the Belgrade-Timisoara-Arad line against Soviet advances in Transylvania.
+After the capture of Debrecen by the 2nd Ukrainian Front, the division was forced to withdraw to Senta and Sannicolau Mare on 6 October 1944, and eventually destroying the Tisza bridge crossings and withdrawing to Szeged, on 9 October.